anonymous-survey-none/slr_code_comprehension/README.md

 - <b>Assessment Methods</b>: It reviews and compares different methods to evaluate code comprehension objectively, highlighting the benefits of combining multiple approaches for a more comprehensive assessment.
 - <b>Subjective Factors</b>: It draws attention to important but often overlooked factors—such as motivation, emotional state, and social influences—that impact students' ability to understand code.
 - <b>Future Directions</b>: It suggests the need for future research to bridge the gap between theory and classroom practice by integrating subjective factors with effective methodologies and emerging technologies (IA).

+`Further details will be made available in this software repository upon acceptance of the corresponding paper.`